-In the workplace, one of the most important skills to possess is good communication.
-Employers value employees who can communicate effectively; it means they are able to listen to others, as well as successfully relay their own ideas and opinions.
-While listening and speaking are important in effective communication, there are other skills that are vital to good communication in the workplace.
+Good communication is among the most crucial business skills.
+Employers value employees who can communicate effectively by listening to others and successfully conveying their ideas and opinions.
+While listening and speaking are important in effective communication, other skills are essential to good communication in the workplace.

 5 Effective Communication Skills

-- Having empathy is very useful in communication.
+Empathy is central to good communication.
 Empathy involves seeing things from the point of view of others.
-Put yourself in the other person’s position instead of being judgmental or biased by your own beliefs.
-While this may be difficult for some, empathizing with others can be very helpful to keep in tune with your own emotions and ideas.
+Put yourself in the other person’s position and not be judgmental or biased by your beliefs.
+Empathy can help keep you in tune with your emotions and ideas.

-- Encouraging others will heighten morale and appreciation in the workplace.
-By praising and offering words of encouragement, you help others feel they are wanted, welcomed and respected by co-workers.
+Encouraging others will heighten morale and appreciation in the workplace.
+By praising and offering encouragement, you help others feel they are wanted, welcomed, and respected by co-workers.
 People are much more likely to put forth their best effort if they know they are valued.

-- Being aware of others and their emotions mean being sympathetic to misfortunes and praising positive milestones.
-To achieve this successfully, you need to know what is going on in other people’s lives.
-Getting to know co-workers on a first-name basis and holding meaningful conversations through the work week creates a better and more productive work environment.
+Being aware of others and their emotions mean being sympathetic to misfortunes and praising positive milestones.
+To achieve this successfully, you need to know what is happening in other people’s lives.
+Getting to know co-workers on a first-name basis and holding meaningful conversations throughout the workweek creates a better and more productive work environment.

-While many of these good communication skills occur naturally in individuals, some may need to be learned and practiced in order to become second nature.
-Those who earn a Master of Arts in Dispute Resolution, M.A. in Marriage and Family Therapy or a Bachelor’s Degree in Social Work can directly apply these good communication skills into the workplace and become highly desired by their employers.
+While many of these good communication skills occur naturally in individuals, some may need to be learned and practiced thus becoming second nature.
+Professionals who earn a Master of Arts in Dispute Resolution, an M.A. in Marriage and Family Therapy, or a Bachelor’s Degree in Social Work can directly apply these good communication skills in the workplace and become highly desired by their employers.